LukeShortCloud/rootpages/markdown/ansible.md

 ### Configuration - Inventory - Variables

 Variables that Playbooks will use can be defined for specific hosts and/or groups.
 The file that stores the variables should reflect the name of the host and/or group.
+Global variables can be found in the `/etc/ansible/` directory.

-* Global inventory files:
+* Inventory variable directories and files:
+    * host_vars/
+        * `<HOST>` = Variables for a host defined in the inventory file.
-    * /etc/ansible/host_vars/
+    * group_vars/
-    * /etc/ansible/group_vars/
+        * `<GROUP>`/
+            * vars = Variables for this group.
+            * vault = Encrypted Ansible vault variables.
+[3]
-    * /etc/ansible/group_vars/all = This file contains variables for all hosts and groups.
+        * all = This file contains variables for all hosts.

 It is assumed that the inventory variable files are in YAML format.
 Here is an example for a host variable file.